 Use a little craft glue and overlap the bottom to create dimension with each petal.
 It doesn’t matter how far you overlap—just be consistent with all your flower petals.

-Like I said above, quick-dry tacky glue is awesome for putting these flowers together.
+I like creating an assembly line.
 I line up six to eight petals, side by side, and put a dab of glue on each.
-Then I hold them together, using my next little trick.
+Then I hold them together, using Wonder Clips!

 When I first started assembling these flowers, I held onto each petal until the glue set enough for me to put it down.
 So each flower took me approximately four days (ha!).